myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-05-22T05:13:37.084Z
+>
+> Wake me up when I can use my WhatsApp stored meme stickers in chat

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-05-16T05:36:37.555Z
 >
 > I have released a package for Dart/Flutter that supports the `chat.bsky.*` lexicon 👀